GenericMappingTools/GMTjl_doc/documentation/utilities/findpeaks.md

 - `threshold`: Minimal difference (absolute value) between peak and neighboring points.
 Use this argument to have ``findpeaks`` return only those peaks that exceed their immediate neighboring values by at least the value of `threshold`.

+- `xsorted`: If true, the indices of local maxima are sorted in ascending order of `x`.
+Default is to sort by amplitude.

 ### Returns
-- `peaks`: A vector of indices of local maxima (sorted from highest peaks to lowest).
+- `peaks`: A vector of indices of local maxima (sorted from highest peaks to lowest when `xsorted=false`).

 ### Examples